Water Quality

 image of water quality icon

-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or human activity.
-Collectively, these are called contaminants.
+As water travels over the surface of the land or through the ground it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or human activity.
+Collectively these are called contaminants.
 Therefore, drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-To ensure that tap water is safe to drink, the United States Environmental Protection Agency and the State Water Resources Control Board prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+To ensure that tap water is safe to drink, the United States Environmental Protection Agency (USEPA) and the State Water Resources Control Board (SWRCB) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 The United States Food and Drug Administration regulations and California law also establish limits for contaminants in bottled water that provide the same protection for public health.

 Esta página está disponible en español aquí.

-Cover of MPWD's 2023 Consumer Confidence Report.
+Cover of MPWD's 2024 Consumer Confidence Report.

-MPWD 2023 Consumer Confidence Report
+MPWD 2024 Consumer Confidence Report

 (Annual Water Quality Report)